-Founded in 1953, Jungheinrich ranks among the world's leading intralogistics companies.
-Drawing on a coordinated portfolio of material handling equipment, logistics systems and services, we can offer our customers comprehensive solutions from a one-stop shop.
+Founded in 1953, Jungheinrich ranks among the world's leading solutions providers for the intralogistics sector.
+With a comprehensive portfolio of material handling equipment, logistics systems and services, Jungheinrich is able to offer customers tailored solutions for the challenges posed by Industry 4.0.
 The Group's strategy is based on sustainable and profitable growth and therefore on increasing company value.
-Our goal is to become the number 1 intralogistics brand in all European markets and to be ranked among the top 3 global suppliers long term.
+Our goal is to become the number 1 intralogistics brand in all European markets and to be ranked among the top 3 global suppliers in the long term.